 If your organization processes, stores, or transmits cardholder data, then the people, processes, and technology within your organization that interact or are exposed to payment card information are subject to the Payment Card Industry Data Security Standard (PCI DSS).
 To comply, you’ll need to ensure your organization has the necessary security measures in place to sufficiently protect sensitive payment data.
 In this post, we’ll review a few of the more prominent controls and provide you with a PCI compliance checklist for reducing scope and working toward PCI compliance.

 The PCI DSS is an industry standard for securing cardholder data around the world.
 All organizations that process, store, or transmit cardholder data must adhere to the PCI DSS if they want to use cards from the major payment card brands that created and adopted the standard.

 The PCI DSS consists of 12 requirements, or demands, each made up of several more specific, related controls for a grand total of more than 300 security checks.
 For example, PCI Requirement 1 covers the construction and maintenance of a secure network infrastructure.
 Meeting this overall requirement entails confirming the presence of properly secured firewalls, routers, and other applications to prevent unauthorized access to the cardholder data environment.

 The 12 requirements fall under six overarching categories.These six categories provide an overview of the security controls required for PCI compliance.
 As essential as these individual concepts are, it’s important to remember that compliance and security are not the same thing.
 However, by prioritizing security—specifically a data-centric approach—compliance will likely follow.
-Let’s build a security checklist by reviewing the six requirement categories of PCI compliance.
+Let’s build a PCI compliance checklist by reviewing the six requirement categories of the PCI DSS.